A world-class ski resort with a charming, old-time atmosphere

 Nozawa Onsen is most conveniently accessed from Tokyo by car or bus.

-If you are flying into Tokyo's Narita or Haneda airports, the Nagano Snow Shuttle conveniently offers a direct connection to Nozawa during the ski season of December through March.
+If you are flying into Tokyo's Narita Airport or Haneda Airport , the Nagano Snow Shuttle conveniently offers a direct connection to Nozawa during the ski season of December to March.
 The journey takes approximately six hours.
-From Nozawa, the bus continues on to the other Nagano ski resorts of Hakuba and Shiga Kogen.
+From Nozawa, the bus continues on to the other Nagano ski resorts of Hakuba and Shiga Kogen .

 Alternatively, you can take the Hokuriku Shinkansen from Tokyo Station to Iiyama (1 hour 40 minutes) and connect to the Nozawa Onsen Liner bus (25 minutes).